 Stanley Works to buy OSI Security Devices

-NEW BRITAIN, Conn.--The Stanley Works announced this week it has, through an undisclosed subsidiary, entered into a definitive agreement to buy OSI Security Devices, a wireless access control manufacturer based in Sunnyvale, Calif.
+NEW BRITAIN, Conn.--The Stanley Works announced in early October it has, through an undisclosed subsidiary, entered into a definitive agreement to buy OSI Security Devices, a wireless access control manufacturer based in Sunnyvale, Calif.
 OSI's most popular brand is Omnilock.
 Terms of the agreement were not released.
 Stanley Works and OSI, through a press representative, both declined comment on the deal.

 "The OSI Security Devices acquisition will enable Stanley to provide a complementary offering to customers and OEM partners," Philip Bradney, Stanley vice president of business development, said in a release.
 "It will enable us to offer a full solution, from mechanical to online security."

 Dick Rasmussen, chief executive officer at OSI, said in a statement, "We're very excited to join the Stanley team.
 The acquisition will give us access to markets and clients typically unavailable to a stand-alone organization."

 OSI released its wireless access devices in late 2005, after introducing what it calls "the world's first battery-operated stand-alone electro-mechanical locks," with the Omnilock.